TYPuzzler/TYPuzzler.github.io/README.md

 ## App Goals

-* Allow user to practice typing exercises of text snippets in real time
+* Allow the user to practice typing exercises of text snippets in real time

 * Track and report user’s typing accuracy and speed at the end of a typing exercise

 * During a typing exercise, only advance if the user enters the right current character

-* Reward the user with a puzzle piece (chosen by user from three hidden pieces) when an exercise is finished
+* (Work in progress) Reward the user with a puzzle piece when an exercise is finished

-* Show the completed puzzle when all pieces have been obtained, then allow the user to download the full image
+* (Work in progress) Show the completed puzzle when all pieces have been obtained, then allow the user to download the full image

-* Provide multiple puzzles for the user to solve
+* (Work in progress) Provide multiple puzzles for the user to solve

 ## Repository Layout
 ### \~/src/puzzle